redox-os/website/content/news/this-month-260831.md

 ## Better relibc Contribution Philosophy and Goals

-4lDO2 documented the `relibc` (our POSIX/C Standard Library) safety philosophy and goals to reduce the probability of undefined behavior and logic bugs being introduced, by concentrating unsafe code in wrapper functions for better oversight/review and using more Rust-like error handling to give more information than POSIX errors (easing the investigation of certain classes of bugs).
+4lDO2 documented the `relibc` (our POSIX/C Standard Library) safety philosophy and goals to reduce the probability of undefined behavior and logic bugs being introduced, by moving unsafe code in leaf functions for better oversight/review, less unsafe operation in unexpected places and using more Rust-like error handling to give more information than POSIX errors (easing the investigation of certain classes of bugs).

 - [relibc CONTRIBUTING.md document](https://gitlab.redox-os.org/redox-os/relibc/-/blob/master/CONTRIBUTING.md)
 - [4lDO2 MR to improve safety documentation](https://gitlab.redox-os.org/redox-os/relibc/-/merge_requests/1622)